evanwill/_drafts/_notes/linux-intro.md

 - User accounts and passwords.
 You are always logged in as a user and require a password to make any changes to the system (Windows tends to hide this).
 - File system, home directory.
 Linux uses a different file system that Windows can't read and is presented differently.
 On Window the root is the drive letter `C:\`.
 Linux presents all drives as a unified file system, with the root at `/` and your user directory at `/home/username` (Linux doesn't use Windows back slashes `\`).
 - Updates.
 Updates are pushed out very regularly by most distros keeping you secure and fixing bugs.
-The updates cover the OS and all installed applications.
-First the catalog of all software in the distro's repositories is updated, then updates that apply to your installed software are downloaded.
-There is usually an updater application, you may need to start it manually.
+The updates cover the OS and all applications installed from a repository.
+First, the catalog of all software in the distro's repositories is updated, then updates that apply to your installed software are downloaded.
+There is usually an updater application, but you may need to start it manually.
 - Software center.
 Applications can be easily and securely installed from your distro's repository.
 There is usually an GUI app to find and manage your software.
 - Terminal.
 Command line is really handy!
 See this [mini-workshop](https://evanwill.github.io/_drafts/notes/commandline.html).
 - UIdaho wifi.
 Connecting to AirVandalGold requires some extra steps, see [my instructions](https://evanwill.github.io/_drafts/notes/airvandalgold-setup.html).